-BJR use Edgecam to produce all machined parts used for the chassis build, along with specialised tooling, composite molds and equipment for the operation of the race teams, as well as modifications made to purchased components.
+BJR use Edgecam to produce all machined parts used for the chassis build, along with specialised tooling, composite moulds and equipment for the operation of the race teams, as well as modifications made to purchased components.

-Produced from a range of materials, including Aluminum alloys, mild steels, alloy and case hardened steels, and a number of polymers, the components and tooling are machined using two to five axis milling, and mill-turn techniques on a Haas SL30 C-axis lathe, Haas VF4 with a 4th axis, and an Okuma Multus B300W with B-axis and sub-spindle, fitted with the new OSP P300S control.
+Produced from a range of materials, including Aluminium alloys, mild steels, alloy and case hardened steels, and a number of polymers, the components and tooling are machined using two to five axis milling, and mill-turn techniques on a Haas SL30 C-axis lathe, Haas VF4 with a 4th axis, and an Okuma Multus B300W with B-axis and sub-spindle, fitted with the new OSP P300S control.

 The cars compete in every major part of Australia, and at overseas races in New Zealand and the USA, on race tracks and street circuits.
 The rules require that each car is constructed from a controlled chassis, using a combination of fibre glass and metal panelling to give the appearance of a production car.
 Each BJR car costs around $500,000 AUD to build.

-When customizing the Okuma post processor G-Zerofive had to take specific macros into account, created by Okuma Australia as safety measures recommended specifically for part transfer, and implement them into the post.
+When customising the Okuma post processor G-Zerofive had to take specific macros into account, created by Okuma Australia as safety measures recommended specifically for part transfer, and implement them into the post.
 G-Zerofive Managing Director Andrew Scott says: “We also had to develop support for twin tools and multipoint tools, as well as implementing the combination of coolant options available for that machine.”

 All 500+ components on each car have a ‘life’ regulated by the cyclic loading, or ultimate load, that they will endure during their operation.
 “Because of this, each component is ‘lifted’ differently from the next.
 Lifting is measured in kilometres, or, if it has either endured extreme stress during a crash or defects such as cracks and other damage are found during the regular inspection process.